smittyfest/cassandra-notes/02-Introduction-to-Apache-Cassandra.md

 <p>Commodity hardware.
 Apache Cassndra works well with cheap hardware.
 <p>Easy to manage operationally as the ring grows.
 <p>Not a drop-in replacement for RDBMS.
 Not the same data-model, you need to design your application around Apache Cassandra's data-model and rules.

+#### Concepts
+Apache Cassandra runs as a cluster that can be thought of as a giant hash-ring.